archief2910/archief2910/README.md

   -Utilized Redis for caching, Docker for containerization, Maven for build management, and followed Agile practices with Bitbucket and Jira for version control, code          reviews, and sprint tracking.

 - 👨‍💻 **SDE Intern** @ Screenera.ai (May 2025 - July 2025)
-  -Built microservices with Spring Boot, Kong Gateway, Redis, Keycloak, RabbitMQ, and Docker.
+  - Built microservices with Spring Boot, Kong Gateway, Redis, Keycloak, RabbitMQ, and Docker.

 - 👨‍💻 **SDE Intern** @ Pageup software services (Jan 2025 - April 2025)
-  -Contributed to full-stack development and real-time features.
+  - Contributed to full-stack development and real-time features.
 ---

 ## 🧠 Redis in Action